 Now more than ever, children and adults need to understand how the environment in which they live, play and work functions and realize their role in the system.
 Individuals have become so disconnected from the environment and the natural resources that sustain them that they don’t know where their food or drinking water comes from.
 The health of the environment and these resources is inseparable from our well-being and economic prosperity.
 Environmental education is a lifelong process for the learner and is the key to teaching present and future generations about our unique resources and why it is important to conserve and become stewards of them.

 NHSWCD offers, at no cost to county residents, environmental educational programs for all ages.
 Our qualified staff is available to bring programs to pre-K through college classrooms, to civic or scouting groups, to business professionals as well as Home Owners Associations.
 Each visit and presentation is tailored to meet the groups’ needs.
-To make a successful event for your group, we limit most group presentations to 25 people, but we accommodate groups as large as 300+ with our field day events.
-This is a great way to see an entire grade level at a single school.
+To make a successful event for your group, we limit most group presentations to 25 people, but we can often work with you accommodate larger groups.
 Our annual education contest was featured on Time Warner Cable News.
 Click here to view the video news clip.

 You can also check our calendar of events to help with scheduling.
 Please be aware that Fall and Spring dates fill up quickly!